March 28, 2023 8 min read

 If you deal with night sweats, you understand how much it affects your quality of sleep.
 These episodes of heavy sweating occur while you sleep, and they often cause people to awaken in the middle of the night.
 While some instances of night sweats are caused by an underlying medical condition, the type of bedding you use can also play a role.
-This guide will explore which fabric is the best bedding for night sweats, and what types of bedding you should avoid helping you stay cool and comfortable for a good night’s rest.
+This guide will explore which fabric is the best bedding if you are experiencing night sweating, and what types of bedding you should avoid helping you stay cool and comfortable for a good night’s rest.

 Can certain bedding cause night sweats?